kikiraihan/kikiraihan.github.io/content/resume.md

 <!-- {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}} -->

 ## 👋🏼 About Me
-a **Freelance Programmer**.
+a **Freelance Software Engineer**.
 Currently completing his Computer Science masters at the IPB university.
 Research on **knowledge graphs (Ontology)** of plant diseases domain.
 Enjoys learning **[programming, data science](https://www.instagram.com/katili.dev/)** and **[graphic design](https://www.instagram.com/hexstudiogo/)**.
 He has the advantage of m-shape skills, though not as deep as the specialists do.
 He also gained teamwork experience and economic knowledge from bank Indonesia, when he was **the chairman** of the “Generasi Baru Indonesia Gorontalo” (the community of **Bank Indonesia Scholarship Awardee**) 2020-2021.

 ---